hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

-# Lifecycle management for the State
+# Lifecycle Management for the State

 ## Summary